Felice63/spcApp/readMe.md

 ### Plugins

+- Route planning can be doen with Routing Machine Plugin

+- Search implementation to find an address or intersection can also be done with a Leaflet Plugin: Leaflet Control Geocoder `L.Control.geocoder().addTo(map)`

 - Marker clustering can be implemented with a Leaflet Plugin: Leaflet.markercluster which swaps `L.layerGroup` of markers for a cluster group

-- Search implementation to find an address or intersection can also be done with a Leaflet Plugin: Leaflet Control Geocoder `L.Control.geocoder().addTo(map)`